 There are only ten questions on the adverse childhood experiences questionnaire so it isn’t too time consuming or complicated.
-It just takes a few minutes to offer you some insight into the ACEs score so that you can respond in ways to help reverse the effects of toxic stress.
+It just takes a few minutes to offer you some insight into the ACEs score.
+This score is a starting point so you know what you are working with.
+Then you can respond in ways to help reverse the effects of toxic stress.

-The adverse childhood experiences questionnaire is based on the original 1998 landmark CDC-Kaiser Permanente Adverse Childhood Experiences (ACE) Study which was one of the largest investigations of childhood abuse and neglect and later-life health and well-being.
+The adverse childhood experiences questionnaire is based on the original 1998 landmark CDC-Kaiser Permanente Adverse Childhood Experiences (ACE) Study.
+This research was one of the largest investigations of childhood abuse and neglect and later-life health and well-being.

 An ACE score is NOT an actual medical diagnosis.
 It is meant to help medical providers better understand a patient’s risk for the effect of a toxic stress response.
-It is recommended that individuals speak to their primary care provider about ACEs-related concerns and discuss how to integrate healing practices for toxic stress into their self and family care.
+It is recommended that individuals speak to their primary care provider about ACEs-related concerns.
+Discuss how to integrate healing practices for toxic stress into self and family care.

 Learn How To Reduce The Negative Effects Of ACEs

 As mentioned, it is recommended that you talk with a doctor about your ACEs concerns.
-Parents can also support a healthy stress response in their family by implementing some healthy guidelines for sleep, nutrition, exercise, mental health, mindfulness and healthy relationships.
-Stress Health provides lots of information and resources (like the infographic below) to help parents reduce the potential negative effects of ACEs.
+Parents can also support a healthy stress response in their family by implementing some healthy guidelines.
+These should include guidelines for sleep, nutrition, exercise, mental health, mindfulness and healthy relationships.
+Stress Health provides lots of information and resources, like the infographic below.
+They help spread knowledge to help parents reduce the potential negative effects of ACEs.